wbamberg/idl-reference/docs/nsISelectionController.md

 ScrollSelectionIntoView scrolls a region of the selection,
 so that it is visible in the scrolled view.

-@param aType the selection to scroll into view. //SelectionType
-@param aRegion the region inside the selection to scroll into view. //SelectionRegion
-@param aFlags the scroll flags.
-Valid bits include:
-SCROLL_SYNCHRONOUS: when set, scrolls the selection into view
-before returning.
-If not set, posts a request which is processed
-at some point after the method returns.
-SCROLL_FIRST_ANCESTOR_ONLY: if set, only the first ancestor will be scrolled
-into view.
-SCROLL_OVERFLOW_HIDDEN: if set, scrolls even if the overflow is specified
-as hidden.

 Note that if isSynchronous is true, then this might flush the pending
 reflow.
 It's dangerous for some objects.
 See bug 418470 comment 12.